 Spirits of another sort inhabit The Eagle, a pub in Cambridge, England.
 First opened in 1667, the tavern would become a favourite drinking spot for fliers of the RAF during the Second World War, many of whom scrawled their names in black marker on the ceiling.
 Their graffiti remains there to this day – an eerie reminder of a bygone era.
 The Eagle is also noted for being the spot in 1953 where Cambridge researcher Francis Crick burst in to announce to mid-day patrons that he had discovered DNA.

 Situated in the heart of Washington, D.C., the celebrated Willard Hotel (and its bar) became a popular gathering for the Union’s military and civilian leadership during the Civil War.
 Located at 1401 Pennsylvania Ave., mere blocks from the White House, the hotel played host to a failed 11th hour peace conference in 1861 aimed at staving off conflict.
 That same year, the abolitionist Julia Ward Howe authored the unofficial Yankee anthem, “Battle Hymn of the Republic” while staying at the Willard.
 Even President Elect Abraham Lincoln lived and conducted business there prior to his inauguration.
-Ulysses Grant reportedly enjoyed a stiff drink at the Willard too, first when he was a Union general and later as president.
+The hard-drinking Ulysses Grant reportedly enjoyed a whisky at the Willard too, first as the Union’s tops general and later as president.